ChrisZou/alwayshaveaplan/README.md

 ## English

-A macOS app that helps you stay intentional with your time by showing your current schedule when you unlock your Mac.
+A macOS app that forces you to stay intentional with your time by showing your current schedule (or a reminder blocking dialog when you don't have any) when you unlock your Mac.

 ### Screenshots